KSP-KOS/KOS/doc/source/general/volumes.rst

 For users requiring even more automation, the feature of custom boot scripts was introduced.
 If you have at least 1 file in the :code:`boot` directory on your Archive volume, you will be presented with the option to choose one of those files as a boot script for your kOS CPU.
+The file extension has to be ``.ks``.

 .. image:: http://i.imgur.com/05kp7Sy.jpg